logo for nutrition-and-you.com

 Selection and storage

-Central and Yucatán peninsula in Mexico and Guatemala are the main husk tomato growing-regions in Mesoamerica.
-It is grown in small parts of California, Louisiana and other Southern states in the USA.
-Fresh fruits are generally imported from the Central American countries.
+Central and Yucatán peninsula in Mexico and Guatemala are the main husk-tomato growing regions in Mesoamerica.
+It is grown in small parts of California, Louisiana, and other Southern states in the US.
+Fresh fruits are generally imported from Central American countries.

 fresh tomatillos